ivanovamir/StudyBuddy-site/README.md

-# StudyBuddy-site
-My first site on Django
+# My first site on Django